Azferry/azure-paloalto-deployment/README.md

 # PaloAlto NVA Lab Deployment for Azure Enterprise Scale Landing Zones

-Guide on deploying a Palo Alto Firewall Virtual Appliance (NVA) on Azure and configure it using Terraform.
-Using infrastructure as code to automate the process on management and configuration of the network security infrastructure.
+This GitHub open-source project aims to provide a comprehensive lab environment for deploying and configuring PaloAlto Network Virtual Appliances (NVAs) on Azure.
+The primary objective is to use infrastructure as code to automate the process of management and configuration of the network security infrastructure, in an enterprise scale environment.
 ![palo_diagram](img/Diagram.png)

 ## Prerequisites